microsoft/vscode-docs/docs/containers/python-user-rights.md

 Following the guide up to this point should eliminate most configuration issues caused by running as a non-root user.
 However, we have compiled a list (non-exhaustive) of common errors you may run into.

-If you encounter any other problems due to running as a non-root user, **please** report the issue on our [Docker Extension GitHub page](https://github.com/microsoft/vscode-docker/issues/new).
+If you encounter any other problems due to running as a non-root user, **please** report the issue in the [Docker Extension repository](https://github.com/microsoft/vscode-docker/issues/new).
 We love your feedback!

 ### Invalid file permissions